kulek1/naudiodon/README.md

 * changing from an event model to a stream model;
 * linking to the v8 libraries through the [Native Abstractions for Node.js (NAN)](/nodejs/nan) library to enable more portability between node versions.
 * adding in local copies of libraries so that portaudio does not have to be installed preemptively.
+* adding mp3 support

 Little of the original remains but I am very grateful for Joe Ferner for the inspiration and framework to get started.

-This library has been tested on MacOS X 10.11, Windows 10, Linux Ubuntu Trusty and Raspbian Jessie (`armhf` architecture).
+This library has been tested on MacOS X 10.13, Windows 10, Linux Ubuntu Trusty and Raspbian Jessie (`armhf` architecture).
+Compiled mp3 libraries have only been tested on MacOS 10.13.

 Note: This is a server side library.
 It is not intended as a means to play and record audio via a browser.